-Shop Tip: Balancing your Propeller
+Easy Tips for Balancing Propellers - Model Airplane News

-When operating RC airplanes (or quadcopters), properly balanced propellers are very important.
+When operating RC airplanes, properly balanced propellers are very important.
 Having a balanced prop helps prevent excessive vibration which can cause electrical connections to loosen, fuel in your gas tank to foam up, and can even cause structural damage.
 Balancing your propeller helps avoid all these problems and it is very easy to do by following this two-step procedure.

 1. To balance blades, place the mounted prop on the balancer with the blades in a horizontal position.
-Remove material from the heavy side, (the side that falls when placed horizontally), or add to the lighter side until prop stays in a balanced horizontal position.
+Remove material from the heavy side (the side that falls when placed horizontally), or add to the lighter side until prop stays in a balanced horizontal position.

 2. To balance the prop hub, place the mounted prop on the balancer in a vertical position.
 Remove material from the heavy side (side that falls when placed vertically) or add to the lighter side until prop stays in a balanced vertical position.